smogon/pokemon-showdown/mods/seasonal/README.md

 - Sticky Web
 - String Shot
 - Tackle
-- Of Curse - 40 PP, bypasses Subs, lowers target offenses by 2 stages.
-The user faints, and the incoming teammate traps the opponent.
+- Of Curse - 40 PP, always hits, bypasses Sub.
+Lowers target offenses by 2 stages.
+The user faints, but it passes down Mean Look and Lunar Dance to the next Pokemon.

 ### Vapo
 Vaporeon @ Splash Plate